Marqu1n/aps_parques/README.md

 ## In adition to the website, we had to make a application using the MIT app inventor with the same theme.
 ## The aplication is the APS.apk and is, basically, a event booker.
-We tried to add a notification sistem, but due the plataform limitations, we could only made it work on older versions of the Android sistem.
+We tried to add a notification system, but due the plataform limitations, we could only made it work on older versions of the Android system.
 ## The person who made the application was Rodrigo (github.com/Rodrigaumm).

 ## The website is hosted at firebase, it is only in Brazilian Portuguese.